tkubica12/azure-workshops/w-aks-intro/docs/06-PuttingThingsTogether.md

 Open browser and you should see application in test environment running fine using v2.

-Now it is your turn - create production environment with following requirements:
+Now it is your turn - create **production environment** with following requirements:
 - web will use v1 (v2 is not ready for production)
 - both web and api should run in 3 replicas
 - production must run in production namespace
 - external URL should be prod.yourip.nip.io
-- we will use the same database for simplicity (sure in real life test environemnt will have different DB = different connection string in secret)
+- we will use the same database for simplicity (sure in real life test environment will have different DB = different connection string in secret)

-Prepare production folder in your environments, deploy and make sure application is working fine.
+Prepare production folder in your environments, create kustomization files there, production configuration, deploy and make sure application is working fine.

 Tips:
 - Have you created namespace?
 - Have you created secret in new namespace?
 - Have you added patches files and references in kustomization.yaml to get 3 replicas of api and web?
 - Have you changed host for ingress?

+# Optional challenge - create application template using Helm
+Rework solution using Helm template instead of Kustomize.
+Make sure template has configurable parameters such as:
+- image name/tag/registry
+- number of replicas
+- ingress host

+Make sure you have just one template, but 2 values file to deploy to test vs. production.